Tree of Life Web Project

 The Tree of Life Web Project (ToL) is an Internet project providing information about the diversity and phylogeny of life on Earth.

 This collaborative peer reviewed project began in 1995, and is written by biologists from around the world.
 The site has not been updated since 2011.
-The servers stopped responding to requests in November, 2025, but the project's maintainer hopes to have it restored as a set of static pages at some point in the future.
+The servers stopped responding to requests in November 2025, but the site was restored in September, 2026.

 The pages are linked hierarchically, in the form of the branching evolutionary tree of life, organized cladistically.
 Each page contains information about one particular group of organisms and is organized according to a branched tree-like form, thus showing hypothetical relationships between different groups of organisms.

 In 2009 the project ran into funding problems from the University of Arizona.
 Pages and Treehouses submitted took a considerably longer time to be approved as they were being reviewed by a small group of volunteers, and apparently, around 2011, all activities ended.